 US airlines assure “catastrophic” effects of the 5G deployment and ask the government for measures | Economy

-In particular, airlines and manufacturers are concerned that the new 5G signals could interfere with aircraft radio altimeters, which measure the distance between the aircraft and the ground, as well as data systems that help planes land.
+In particular, airlines and manufacturers are concerned that the new 5G signals might interfere with aircraft radio altimeters, which measure the distance between the aircraft and the ground, as well as data systems that help planes land.

 Major US airlines asked the US government that blocks the transmission of 5G signals in a radius of 3.2 kilometers (2 miles) around airport runways, two days before that technology is activated.